tournament-js/tournament/doc/groupstage.md

 # GroupStage

+    Stability: 3 - Stable

+## Overview
+GroupStage is a simple and customizable way to add a preliminary stage to a tournament.
-Group stages are preliminary tournaments designed to pick out the best players by splitting them up in fair groups of requested size.
-They are advantageous compared to eliminations because they guarantee at least `groupSize-1` matches per player as opposed to `Duel` which guarantee only one or two (in double elimination).
+A group stage is designed to pick out the best players by first splitting them up in fair groups of requested size, then round robin schedule each group.

+They are advantageous compared to eliminations because they guarantee exactly `groupSize-1` matches per player.
+A `Duel` tournament, by contrast, only guarantees at least one or two matches (latter in double elimination mode), whereas a full round robin scheduled league forces everyone to battle everyone, and no final matches are played.

-GroupStage tournaments are simple, customizable, and add an interesting filter to other tournaments.
-This class is well tested and stable.
+By combining a group stage with a later elimination round, the best players get picked out for an exciting finale.

 ## Construction
 Specify the number of players and the group size.